snowch-notes/data-architecture/README.md

       - how are you going to bring the skills/knowledge back inside?
       - How are you going to grow these differentiating skills/knowledge?

+## Risks/Issues

+ - What are the core project risks and issues?

 # System Requirements